Thirteen Chairs (1938 film)

 Thirteen Chairs (Dreizehn Stühle) is a 1938 German comedy film directed by E. W. Emo and starring Heinz Rühmann, Hans Moser and Inge List.
 It is based on the 1928 novel The Twelve Chairs by Ilf and Petrov, one of numerous adaptations of the work.
+It was shot at the Terra Studios in Berlin and on location in Vienna.
 The film's sets were designed by the art director Julius von Borsody.
-It was shot at the Terra Studios in Berlin and on location in Vienna.

 Plot

 A barber shop owner travels to Vienna to receive his inheritance from his late aunt.
 However, it appears all she has left him are thirteen old chairs.
 Needing to raise enough money to pay for his ticket back home, he sells them to a second-hand dealer.
 Only then does he discover a letter from his aunt telling him she has left sewn into one of the chairs.
 He now sets out to track down the various new owners of the chairs to find the hidden money.